2023 Argentine general election: Debates

+8 November 2023: 1 hour and 17 min.

 Electoral system

 Ballots used for the 22 October general election.

 President

 The election of the president is conducted under the ballotage system, a modified version of the two-round system.
 A candidate can win the presidency in a single round by either winning over 45% of the vote or if they win 40% of the vote while finishing more than 10 percentage points ahead of the second-place candidate.
 If no candidate meets either threshold, a runoff takes place between the top two candidates.
 Voting is compulsory for citizens between 18 and 70 years old.
 Suffrage is also extended to 16- and 17-year-olds, though without compulsory voting.
 Both in the primaries and in the first and second rounds polls opened at 08:00 and closed at 18:00 (UTC −3), with vote results starting to show at around 21:00.

 Congress

 Chamber of Deputies

 The 257 members of the Chamber of Deputies are elected by proportional representation in 24 multi-member constituencies based on the provinces (plus the City of Buenos Aires).
 Seats are allocated using the d'Hondt method with a 3% electoral threshold.
 In this election, 130 of the 257 seats were up for renewal for a four-year term.